Here, I’ll share how I handled my first and subsequent paid personal training sessions.

 - The initial exercise program you draw up for them

 - Any follow-up measurements to record their progress

 - New exercise programs you devise as they progress

-It really is the option many personal trainers are choosing as the system itself is streamlined.
+It really is the option many personal trainers choose as the system is streamlined.

-Don’t stress too much about this now, as we cover it in a little more detail later.
+Don’t stress too much about this now; we will cover it in more detail later.

 What equipment do you need?

-So before you can run a client through a proper assessment, you are going to need some equipment to carry out the necessary tests.
+So before you can run a client through a proper assessment, you will need some equipment to perform the necessary tests.

 Of course, you won’t only use this equipment when you perform an assessment.

-They will be used many times while working with clients so it’s your while getting hold of quality pieces that can last you many years.
+They will be used often while working with clients, so it’s your while getting hold of quality pieces that can last you many years.